etingof/pyasn1/docs/source/contents.rst

   (integers, bits, strings, arrays and records) that can be used for describing arbitrarily complex, nested data structures.

-* Serialization protocols: the above data structures could be converted into a series of octets for storage or transmission over the wire as well as recovered back into their structured form.
+* Serialisation protocols: the above data structures could be converted into a series of octets for storage or transmission over the wire as well as recovered back into their structured form.
 The system is fully agnostic to hardware architectures differences.